PaasmerIoT/ESP-SDK/README.md

 The support forum is hosted on the GitHub where issues can be identified and the Team from Paasmer would be taking up requstes and resolving them.
 You could also send a mail to support@paasmer.co with the issue details for resolution.

+## Note

+The Paasmer IoT ESP-SDK utilizes the features provided by ESP-OPEN-SDK and ESP-OPEN-RTOS